angellareo/CLI-quotes/README.md

 # CLI-quotes

-A simple script to create and show a collection of quotes for your cli.
+A simple app to create quotes collection and show them in your cli.

 Built from [bret-victor-quotes](https://github.com/pouyakary/bret-victor-quotes) script.